S-feLayer/SafeLayer-Chat/docs/business_plan.md

 ## 🎯 Conclusion

-Masquerade AI Privacy Shield addresses a **$4.3B market opportunity** with a **unique, defensible solution**.
+Secure AI Privacy Shield addresses a **$4.3B market opportunity** with a **unique, defensible solution**.
 By solving the fundamental tension between AI innovation and privacy protection, we can become the **essential privacy layer for the AI economy**.

 **The time to act is now.** The AI privacy market is nascent, regulations are increasing, and customer demand is growing.
 We have the technology, the team, and the vision to capture this massive opportunity.